-The Snowies Alpine Walk project proposes a world-class, multi-day walk across the alpine roof of Australia in Kosciuszko National Park in Monero Ngarigo Country.
-It reflects the growing visitor demand for nature-based walking experiences in New South Wales, Australia, and worldwide.
+The Snowies Alpine Walk project will deliver a world-class, multi-day walk across the alpine roof of Australia in Kosciuszko National Park in Monero Ngarigo Country.

-The walk has great potential to become a landmark 'must-do' experience for both domestic and international visitor markets.
+The walk has great potential to become a landmark 'must-do' experience for both domestic and international visitors.

 What the project involves

-The Snowies Alpine Walk concept aims to showcase the unique alpine ecosystems and breathtaking views of the Kosciuszko summit precinct and provide accessible and exceptional experiences for visitors.
-It arose from a need to better disperse visitors to reduce overcrowding issues around Rawson Pass and the summit of Mount Kosciuszko, and to provide a diversity of walking experiences.
+The Snowies Alpine Walk will showcase the unique alpine ecosystems and breathtaking views of the Kosciuszko summit precinct.
+It arose from a need to disperse visitors better to reduce overcrowding issues around Rawson Pass and the summit of Mount Kosciuszko and to provide a diversity of walking experiences.

-The concept reflects the vision for Kosciuszko National Park to be recognised as the premier destination for walking in Australia, with world-class sustainable facilities that protect the alpine environment, as outlined in the draft Kosciuszko summit precinct walking tracks strategy.
+The concept reflects the vision for Kosciuszko National Park to be recognised as the premier destination for walking in Australia, with world-class sustainable facilities that protect the alpine environment.

-This project will deliver an alpine 3 night – 4 day, class 4, self-guided or guided walk through majestic alpine and sub-alpine landscapes and along the Snowy River in Kosciuszko National Park.
-The walk links the villages of Guthega, Charlotte Pass, Perisher and Lake Crackenback and includes reaching the summit of Australia's highest mountain, the 2228 metre Mount Kosciuszko.
-Along the way, there are opportunities to enjoy beautiful high-country plains, snow-capped mountain ranges and uninterrupted horizons, as well as unique flora and fauna such as gnarled snow gums, hidden valleys of mountain ash, summer wildflowers, wombats, echidnas and native birdlife.
+This project will deliver a class 4, self-guided or guided walk through majestic alpine and sub-alpine landscapes along the Snowy River, and includes reaching the summit of Australia's highest mountain, the 2,228-metre Mount Kosciuszko.
+Along the way, there are opportunities to enjoy beautiful high-country plains, snow-capped mountain ranges and uninterrupted horizons, as well as unique plants and animals such as gnarled snow gums, hidden valleys of mountain ash, summer wildflowers, wombats, echidnas and native birdlife.

-The work includes 27 kilometres of new walking track and realignment of existing tracks to protect threatened alpine grasses.
-Each new track section is approximately 6-12 kilometres long.
-Walkers can choose to do any section of the track as single day walks or combine sections for 2 to 4 day walks.
+The project includes 27 kilometres of new walking track and realignment of existing tracks to protect threatened alpine grasses.
+Each new track section is approximately 6 to 12 kilometres long.
+Walkers can choose to do any section of the track as single day walks or combine sections for or 2, 3 or 4-day walks.